Indonesia to fire airline CEO over smuggling accusation

-JAKARTA, Indonesia (AP) - Indonesia’s state-owned enterprises minister said Thursday he will fire and seek the prosecution of the head of the national airline after he was implicated in the smuggling of a Harley Davidson motorcycle into the country on a new jet.
+JAKARTA, Indonesia (AP) - Indonesia’s state-owned enterprise minister says he will fire and seek the prosecution of the head of the national airline after he was implicated in the smuggling of a Harley Davidson motorcycle into the country on a new jet.

-The minister, Erick Thohir, said at a news conference in Jakarta that a government investigation found Garuda Indonesia President and CEO Gusti Ngurah Askhara Danadiputra was involved in the attempt to import the motorcycle on a new Airbus A330neo being delivered from France without declaring it.
+The minister, Erick Thohir, said Thursday a government investigation found Garuda Indonesia President and CEO Gusti Ngurah Askhara Danadiputra was involved in the attempt to import the motorcycle on a new Airbus A330-900 without declaring it.

-The jet is one of 14 A330neo planes ordered by the airline that will be delivered gradually until 2022.
-Danadiputra, his wife and other airline executives were on the Nov.
-16 flight, according to the manifest.

-“I’m very sad.
-This has tarnished the image of state-owned enterprises,” Thohir said.
-“We will not stop here, we will keep seeking other persons involved in this case.”

-His comments came days after customs officials found the motorcycle and other goods when the flight arrived at Garuda’s maintenance facility in Jakarta’s airport.

-A Garuda spokesman did not answer calls seeking comment on the accusations.
+A Garuda spokesman did not answer calls seeking comment on the accusations against Danadiputra.

-A red Harley Davidson and other goods were displayed at the news conference.

 Thohir said the state could have lost up to 1.5 billion rupiah ($107,200) in import taxes.